A/N: Timeframe on this is about a quarter way through ATTWN, before Vigil is looted from the Citadel (and before it is stuck in a shipping crate).

 Directly challenging it is inadvisable.

-Vigil has stated it is willing to work with CMC Sara Shepard of the human military, who is the one who made initial contact with it on Ilos.
+Vigil has stated it is willing to work with MCM Sara Shepard of the human military, who is the one who made initial contact with it on Ilos.
 Aside from her, the sphere has cooperated to a degree with all Citadel research teams and interviewers, but has not proffered any real assistance to our own technology programs.

 Or anything else, really, aside from sarcastic remarks and commentary on Fleet and Flotilla.

 As such, I would suggest it has no real allies, and sees us all as potential tools.

 Political and Social Notes:

 I am unsure of the viability of assigning our own viewpoints to something this alien, but I will attempt to do so.

 Politically, Vigil is neutral.
 It sees galactic politics as asinine and does not have a vested interest in any particular position.
 Its statement that galactic stability was better for fighting the Reapers than infighting was delivered with a certain sharp tone that implies it sees our divisions as petty and childish.